 With the wind direction confirmed, choose a landing site (with reference to the 'seven Ss, C and E'), and plan the approach.
 Identify the 1/3 aim point, the 500-foot area, the 1000-foot area, and the 1500-foot area.

 The most important part of the plan is assessing progress into the 1500-foot area from wherever the aeroplane happens to be.
 "Am I confident of reaching the 1500-foot area at _____ feet?"
 If any doubt exists, a turn toward the area should be immediately started.
 If no doubt exists, the turn can be delayed.

-Selector ON, fuel pump ON (if applicable), change tanks (touch).
+Fuel selector ON, fuel pump ON (if applicable), change tanks (touch).

 Fuel pressure and the contents gauges are checked and compared with the fuel tank selected.

-RICH, carb heat HOT, primer LOCKED.
+Mixture RICH, carb heat HOT, primer LOCKED.

 These are checked and the mixture, in the case of partial power, altered (touch) to see if there is any improvement in power or smoothness.

 Ignition on LEFT, RIGHT or BOTH (touch), check temperatures and pressures.

 Trying LEFT (touch) and RIGHT (touch) magneto positions for smoother running may keep the engine running.
 Try to restart the engine with the ignition key (touch) if the propeller is not windmilling.